duttaoindril/Events-Manager/README.md

 ## Start the Server

 - Builds the static website and serves it with the server API backend server: `npm start`
+  - This command builds the website and serves it through the backend; to just run the backend server, run `npm run serve`
+  - Open up `192.168.50.4:5000` to view the website.
+  - Use the following routes on the URL aboce to GET data:
+  - `/events` - Gets all the events in a paginated format, by default pages are 10 events long, use query parameters `limit` and `page` to change those parameters, at most `50` events will be returned regardless of the limit query, and at least `1`.
+Inputting `page` parameters outside it’s boundaries automatically return either the first or last page, depending on the value.
+  - ``/events/:event_id` - Gets the row for an event in JSON format
+  - `/locations/:event_id` - Gets the row for an event location in JSON format
+  - Use the following GET* route to change the attendance of a specific event: `/events/attend/:event_id`

 ## Post Setup Notes

+- *I made the attendance handler event a GET; I know that's not RESTful and I would never do that in production, I know there's tons of reasons why, but I just did for the sake of time.
+(For the client side of things)
 - I tried to build the main website with infinite scrolling and table virtualization, but my research showed that infinite scrolling is a bad UX pattern and I was having a lot of trouble doing the expandable table rows UI with a virtualized list, it kept bugging out a lot.
 In the interest of time, I didn’t performance manage the frontend too much.
 Hope that’s ok.
 (Easy route would be to do pagination using a table object like this: https://material-ui.com/demos/tables/#sorting-amp-selecting)
 - I also could of used React Hooks/React-Redux, but I decided to keep it simple, mainly for time.
 - I simply made attendance a local state data, so if you refresh a website after attending, it forgets that you attended that but it does handle the counts properly; I could've implemented local storage that gets hydrated when refreshed for attendance, but it didn't seem necessary
 - I did not have the time or desire to make the frontend responsive; If there was a better way to lay out the data that somebody designed for me, or if this was a purely frontend assignment, I would’ve done that, potentially using cards instead of tables to represent events (https://material-ui.com/demos/cards/)
-- I made the attendance handler event a GET; I know that's not RESTful and I would never do that in production, I know there's tons of reasons why, but I just did for the sake of time.
-(For the client side of things)